Community Food Programs

 We offer quality rescued food to community members in a safe and welcoming environment.

-What is it ?
+What is it?
 Each Tuesday, individuals and families can “shop” rescued food for free including fresh fruits and vegetables, dairy, frozen healthy food, dry food, and more.
 Food offered varies each week.
-Homemade meals and treats (cooked with the same rescued food by volunteers) and Red Cedar Café meals may also be available.
+Homemade meals and treats (cooked with the same rescued food by volunteers) may also be available.

 I cannot physically come to the center, can I benefit from it anyway?
-Yes, our volunteers offer home delivery service in Fairfield Gonzales and adjacent neighbourhoods.
+Yes, our volunteers offer home delivery service to Fairfield and Gonzales neighbourhoods.